Poverty and development

 Mani argues because worry about financial realities often preoccupies the poor, they have a heavier cognitive load on a day-to-day basis, making it difficult to focus on more demanding cognitive tasks.

-However, this is a rather artificial task, so Mani and his team went out into the “real world” to do some fieldwork.
+However, this is a somewhat artificial task, so Mani and his team went out into the “real world” to do some fieldwork.

 The study examined 464 sugarcane farmers living in 54 villages in Tamil Nadu, India.
 Each of the farmers earned at least 60% of his income from the sugarcane harvest.
 This means that before the sugarcane harvest, the farmers are poor.
 After the harvest, they are significantly richer.
 This is a natural experiment, as the farmers experience cycles of poverty.